Get Started With These Easy Yoga Exercises

 2. Tadasana or the Mountain Pose

 This is another basic template for starting with yoga postures.
-This pose starts with standing tall with both of your feet together and with eyes closed.
+This pose starts with standing tall with both of your feet together and with your eyes closed.
 As a reminder, your body should not be stiff as a rock.

 If so, separate your feet slightly which should be enough to give you a more relaxed posture.
 Have both of your arms resting at your sides.